 A high fever in a child or an infant often indicates some form of infection.
 In a young child, even a minor infection can result in a high fever, usually defined as a temperature of 103˚ F and above.

 - Q Is it normal for my child to have a fever after getting a vaccine?

 - Q What are the dangers of a high fever in a child?

 - Q Should I give my child medicine for a fever?

-- Q How can I help treat a fever?
+- Q How can I tell if my infant has a fever?

 - Q What other symptoms should parents look for if their child has a fever?